ngocquanai/ngocquan/content/authors/admin/_index.md

 ## About Me

-I am a third-year student at Hanoi University of Science and Technology, currently working as a research assistant at BKAI Laboratory and as an AI Engineer at VC Corporation.
+I am a third-year student at Hanoi University of Science and Technology, currently working as a research assistant at BKAI Laboratory and as an AI Resident at VinAI Research.
 My research focuses on natural language processing, specifically on the problem of Speech Emotion Recognition.
 Additionally, I am exploring Mixture of Experts for scalable AI problems.